“The ‘E’ in Engineering is for Excitement!”

 - Annual ski trip for top 50 participants

-Engineering Village Scholar-In-Residence
+Engineering Village Scholar-in-Residence

-Meet Hafizul our Scholar in Residence for 2016 – 2017
+Meet Hafizul our Scholar-in-Residence for 2016 – 2017

 Hafizul is a PhD student and a researcher in the Edward P. Fitts Department of Industrial and Systems Engineering of North Carolina State University.
 He earned a B. Sc. in Industrial and Production Engineering from Bangladesh University of Engineering and Technology and a Master of Business Administration (Finance) from Institute of Business Administration, University of Dhaka.
 He started his career as a faculty at ME Department of MIST, Bangladesh in Fall 2011.
-In January 2012 he joined IDLC Finance Limited as an MTO and served them for two and half years working in different departments before he joined his PhD program at NCSU in Fall 2014.
+In January 2012 he joined IDLC Finance Limited as an MTO and served them for two and a half years working in different departments before he joined his PhD program at NC State in Fall 2014.
 During his bachelors and master’s studies he was a resident of university housing and was highly involved in different activities organized by and for the housing residents.
-He also used to mentor high school students in purpose of helping them achieve their desired academic success during his studies in Bangladesh, which he continued here at NCSU while he was serving as TA at ISE department from Fall 2014 to Spring 2016.
-With a blend of industrial, academic and research experiences juxtaposed by his university housing and mentoring experiences, Hafizul becomes the ideal Scholar in Residence to provide better guidance for first-year engineering students.
+He also used to mentor high school students in purpose of helping them achieve their desired academic success during his studies in Bangladesh, which he continued here at NC State while he was serving as TA at ISE department from Fall 2014 to Spring 2016.
+With a blend of industrial, academic and research experiences juxtaposed by his university housing and mentoring experiences, Hafizul becomes the ideal Scholar-in-Residence to provide better guidance for first-year engineering students.

 Connect with Engineering Village